carbon-design-system/carbon/docs/developer-handbook.md

 ### Pointing NPM dependency of `@carbon/styles` right to the source code

-Though above approach is the most straightforward, it involves an overhead of having to run build process at `@carbon/styles`, in addition to one at framework variant repo, upon every Sass code change.
+Though the above approach is the most straightforward, it involves the overhead of having to run build process at `@carbon/styles`, in addition to one at framework variant repo, upon every Sass code change.